christianalfoni/reactx/docs/06_data_fetching.md

 ### 1. Manual mutations

 Fetch data once and rather manually apply mutations to the data, where server mutations is a background process.
-This type of approach gives an incredibly snappy UX as there are absolutely no pending states for data changes and there are no reference changes causing unwanted reconciliation.
+This type of approach gives an incredibly snappy UX as there are no pending states for data changes and there are no reference changes causing unwanted reconciliation.

 ```ts
 const createData = (backend) => {